Telefonica/toolium-examples/README.rst

 Android tests need an Android Emulator or a plugged Android device.

-To run Android tests with nose:
+To run Android tests with nose2:

 .. code:: console

-    $ nosetests android
+    $ nose2 android

 **/ios**

 iOS tests are configured to run on iOS Simulator.

-To run iOS tests with nose:
+To run iOS tests with nose2:

 .. code:: console

-    $ nosetests ios
+    $ nose2 ios

 **/android_behave**